Where

 The program prioritizes:

 This program supports 39 health facilities.
 Our community-based services follow a unique model with a proven track record of success.
-We partner with churches and markets—even boda boda stops—giving people additional (and often, less intimidating) places to receive HIV testing and care services.
+We partner with churches and markets—even boda boda (motorcycle taxi) stops—giving people additional (and often, less intimidating) places to receive HIV testing and care services.